-Ozempic’s Next Act
+Did Scientists Accidentally Invent an Anti-addiction Drug?

 Experts now believe GLP-1 analogs affect more than just the pancreas.
 The exact mechanism in weight loss is still unclear, but the drugs likely work in multiple ways to suppress hunger, including but not limited to slowing food’s passage through the stomach and preventing ups and downs in blood sugar.
 Most intriguing, it also seems to reach and act directly on the brain.

 GLP-1 analogs appear to actually bind to receptors on neurons in several parts of the brain, says Scott Kanoski, a neurobiologist at the University of Southern California.
 When Kanoski and his colleagues blocked these receptors in rodents, the first-generation drugs exenatide and liraglutide became less effective at reducing food intake—as if this had eliminated a key mode of action.
-The impulse to eat is just one kind of impulse though.
+The impulse to eat is just one kind of impulse, though.
 That these drugs work on the level of the brain—as well as the gut—suggests that they can suppress the urge for other things too.

 In particular, GLP-1 analogs affect dopamine pathways in the brain, a.k.a the reward circuitry.
 This pathway evolved to help us survive; simplistically, food and sex trigger a dopamine hit in the brain.
 We feel good, and we do it again.
 In people with addiction, this process in the brain shifts as a consequence or cause of their addiction, or perhaps even both.
 They have, for example, fewer dopamine receptors in part of the brain’s reward pathway, so the same reward may bring less pleasure.